 Museum Strana Mini (Miniatures)

-I had dinner in a great Georgian restaurant right after I landed and next morning, the first place I wanted to visit in Minsk was this awesome miniatures museum.
+I had dinner in a great Georgian restaurant right after I have landed and next morning, the first place I wanted to visit in Minsk was this awesome miniatures museum.
 I booked a guided tour with a knowledgeable and friendly guide.
 I learned so many things about the country during my visit.
 The museum has more than 20 miniatures of major attractions in Belarus and that visit to the museum encouraged me to learn more about the history of other cities such as Brest which I visited later in February 2020.
 Museum ticket costs around 6.7 USD and a guided tour is for about 4 USD extra.
 It was worth it and I highly recommend it.

 Belarusian state museum of the history of the great patriotic war

 This museum is not only a must visit if you are in Minsk but it’s also one of the best WWII museums I have ever seen in my entire life.
 As I mentioned above, Belarus lost quarter of its population in the 2nd World War and the entire Soviet Union lost nearly 27 Million people.
-That’s one of the reasons why ex USSR countries call it “The Great Patriotic War”.
+That’s one of the reasons why former USSR countries call it “The Great Patriotic War”.
 There are endless stories about that war, not only in Belarus but in all countries which were affected by it.
-The building is impressive and it’s one of the very few buildings where I spotted the Soviet flag still waving on top of it.
+The building is impressive and it’s one of the very few buildings where I spotted a Soviet flag still waving on top of it.
 I believe that the nation of Belarus has a peace and consolation with its Soviet past and of course, they will never ever forget those who lost their lives while defending their motherland.
 I admire such great values and I have a huge respect towards it.

 There is a lot to talk about when it comes to history and war.
 Therefore, I will just leave you with the photos below: